top of page

 - do find help - whenever you are stuck or unsure, use online tutorials or get a book from the library

-- if you can, do buy the best tools and yarn you can afford - it makes the process all the more pleasurable (even if you can afford only one ball of lovely squishy natural wool to make a hat or a simple cowl - it's wort it)
+- if you can, go and buy the best tools and yarn you can afford - it makes the process all the more pleasurable (even if you can afford only one ball of lovely squishy natural wool to make a hat or a simple cowl - it's wort it)

-- and finally: DO enjoy the process - after all, the journey IS the destination.
+- and finally: ENJOY the process - after all, it's about the process (the journey), not the destination

 I do hope I have inspired you to dust off your long-forgotten knitting needles.